apache/apisix-ingress-controller/docs/en/latest/practices/how-to-access-Apache-APISIX-Prometheus-Metrics-on-k8s.md

       enable: true
 ```

-### Step 3: Enable `public-api` Plugin
+### Step 2: Enable `public-api` Plugin

 Let's make a basic routing setup, and please note that further configuration should be done based on your local backend service information.
-The primary solution concept is to use the `public-api` plugin to protect the routes exposed by Prometheus.
+The primary solution concept is to use the `public-api` plugin to protect the routes exposed by *Prometheus*.
 For a more detailed configuration, you can refer to the [example](https://apisix.apache.org/zh/docs/apisix/plugins/public-api/#example) section of the `public-api` plugin.

 ```yaml
 apiVersion: apisix.apache.org/v2beta3